-3) All assistance is in-person only.
-Special rules regarding assistance
+3) Special rules regarding assistance

-One narrow exception to this general rule is that Navigators are able to assist if an individual who needs to follow up after the in-person appointment on a verification or other task with the HealthSource RI Contact Center over the phone after an in-person or virtual appointment.
-B. Both the Navigator and the Customer would need to be on the phone together in order for the contact center to have permission to assist the customer.
+Navigators are able to assist an individual who needs to follow up on a verification or other task with the HealthSource RI Contact Center over the phone after an in-person or virtual appointment.
+Both the Navigator and the Customer would need to be on the phone together in order for the contact center to have permission to assist the customer.
 This option is not available for Certified Application Counselors.